-- Ecotourism and recreational opportunities: The establishment of protected areas within the Emerald Network can attract nature lovers, ecotourists, and visitors interested in exploring unique and pristine natural environments.
-This can create opportunities for local businesses such as hotels, restaurants, tour operators, and gift stores, increasing employment and income opportunities. - Improved water and air quality: Protecting habitats and ecosystems within the Emerald Network helps conserve water sources and reduce air pollution.
+- Ecotourism and recreational opportunities: Once Emerald Network is created and legalized, it can attract more nature lovers, eco-tourists, and visitors interested in exploring unique natural complexes with their typical biological diversity.
+This can create opportunities for local businesses such as mini-hotels or eco-pensions, restaurants, tour operators, and gift stores, increasing employment and income opportunities for locals. - Improved water and air quality: Protecting habitats and ecosystems within the Emerald Network helps conserve water sources and reduce air pollution.
 Clean water and air are important resources for human well-being and can have a positive impact on public health.
 Better health outcomes, in turn, can reduce health care costs and increase productivity in communities. - Sustainable use of natural resources: The Emerald Network promotes the sustainable use of natural resources within its protected areas.
 This can include activities such as responsible fishing, sustainable forestry, and controlled harvest of non-timber forest products.
-These practices promote the long-term viability of local economies that depend on these resources, while ensuring their preservation for future generations.

-Conservation of ecosystem services: Emerald Network protected areas play a critical role in maintaining ecosystem services such as water purification, soil fertility, pollination, and climate regulation.
+These practices promote the long-term viability of local economies that depend on these resources, while ensuring their preservation for future generations. - Conservation of ecosystem services: Emerald Network plays a critical role in maintaining ecosystem services such as water purification, soil fertility, pollination, and climate regulation.
 These services are essential to human well-being and have economic value.
 By preserving these ecosystems, the Emerald Network indirectly supports sustainable agriculture, reduces the impact of natural disasters, and provides other benefits that can have a positive impact on local economies.